Construction of the Kolmogorov-Arnold representation using the Newton-Kaczmarz method: The Newton-Kaczmarz method

-where function $L^i$ denotes the $i$-th component of vector function $L$, scalar $Z_j$ denotes the $j$-th component of vector $Z$, parameter $\mu \in \left(0,2\right)$ is introduced for regularisation and vector $Z^q$ is the approximation of the solution at iteration $q$.
+where function $L_i$ denotes the $i$-th component of vector function $\vn{L}$, scalar $Z_j$ denotes the $j$-th component of vector $\vn{Z}$, parameter $\mu \in \left(0,1\right]$ is introduced for numerical damping, and vector $\vn{Z}^q$ is the approximation of the solution at iteration $q$.
 Index $i$ changes each iteration.
 The method requires an initial guess and continues until some convergence criteria are reached.

 This method can also be interpreted as an iterative scheme, where at each step, a single equation is linearised and one step of the Kaczmarz method \cite{Kaczmarz1937,Tewarson1969} is performed.
-Indeed, to write an iterative scheme, one must find an expression for $Z^{q+1}$, assuming that $Z^q$ is known.
-Considering single equation $L^i\left(Z^{q+1}\right) = 0$, the linearisation can be performed:
+Indeed, to write an iterative scheme, an expression for $\vn{Z}^{q+1}$ must be found, assuming that $\vn{Z}^q$ is known.
+Considering single equation $L_i(\vn{Z}^{q+1}) = 0$, the linearisation is performed:

 When the second-order term is neglected, linear equation